React useImperativeHandle

 React useImperativeHandle Hook

 In these types of cases, we want our parent component to communicate to reach to child component to get data.
-We can do this using react useImperativeHandle Hook, which allows us to get the data, state, value or function from a child component to parent component through ref.
+We can do this using the react useImperativeHandle Hook, which allows us to get the data, state, value, or function from a child component to a parent component through ref.
 We can also decide which properties of the parent component can access the data.

 Syntax